CICE-Consortium/CICE/README.md

 [icepack]: https://github.com/CICE-Consortium/Icepack

-If you need help getting started using the model afer reviewing the [model documentation][doc-resources], the first point of contact with the CICE Consortium is the [Consortium Community Forum][forum].
+The first point of contact with the CICE Consortium is the [Consortium Community Forum][forum].
 This forum is monitored by Consortium members and also opened to the whole community.
 Please do not use our issue tracker for general support questions.